zalando/zalenium/charts/zalenium/README.md

 $ helm delete my-release
 ```

-To remove the release name from the Helm store, use the following command:
+To remove the release name from the Helm store (so you may use it again), issue the following command:
 ```
 $ helm delete my-release --purge
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+> **Note**: The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration